How Sync In Background Works

 - If you disable 'Background App Refresh' in iOS Settings > General > Background App Refresh > Due, background sync cannot work.

-- Finally, a more complicated reason is that iOS have the final say on whether—and how soon—an app is woken up, even after receiving the push notification.
+- Finally, a more complicated reason is that iOS has the final say on whether—and how soon—an app is woken up, even after receiving the push notification.
 This depends on a variety of factors, including: how often you launch Due on the device,* your current battery life, whether you're plugged into power, whether you're on Wi-Fi or cellular, etc.

 Apple has this to say about the background notification technology: